diwashshrestha13/SQL_Power_BI-Logistic_dataset-/README.md

-- Following Dax was used to find  average time it took to complete a delivery.
+- Following Dax was used to find the average time it took to complete a delivery.

          AverageDeliveryMonth =
             VAR CompletedDelivery =